 If the data ever shows that the project is deviating from the plan, swift action is usually the best medicine.
 Luckily, project management fundamentals provide plenty of assistance to project managers to monitor and control their projects.

-One of these is called Monitoring & Controlling, which consists of those processes required to track, review, and orchestrate the progress and performance of the project.
+To make sure you don’t kill your patient, the Project Management Body of Knowledge (PMBOK Guide) contains five project phases, called process groups, one of which is called Monitoring & Controlling.
+This process group consists of those processes required to track, review, and (if necessary) fix the progress and performance of the project.
 It also identifies any areas where changes to the project management plan are required and initiates the required changes.

-The Monitoring & Controlling process group contains eleven processes, which are:
+The Monitoring & Controlling process group contains the following processes:

 - Monitor and control project work.
 The generic process under which all other monitoring and controlling activities fall under.